Ready yourself for an easier labor and delivery.

 As we grow these little tiny beings in our bodies, we are always thinking about the big day when he/she will come out.
 "How will I be able to handle the pain?" we ask ourselves.
 "What can I do to prepare?"
 The truth of the matter is, there is a lot of pain, suffering and "uncomfortableness" around pregnancy, and leading up to the big day.
 If we condition ourselves to be "comfortable" with what we go through during pregnancy, we will have a solid foundation going into birth.

-Here are eight ways you can prepare yourself and your body for a smooth labor and an an easier birth.
+Here are eight ways you can prepare yourself and your body for a smooth labor and easier birth.

 There's a lot of fear around the unknown of what happens to our bodies during pregnancy and labor.
 The more fear that we have, the more we become anxious and the more stress hormones are released, thus making labor, in itself, more painful.
 As you ease your mind--empowering it with information about what to expect throughout pregnancy and labor--the intensity of pain lessens.